dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       dimensional function in radically different ways
       - this often studied as the curse of dimensionality and it's implications in various areas of math diverge widely

-- the inability to scalably model or to even ascertain pieces of information, which are sometimes unindexable if no rigid schema can be devised, means that the way in which information is handled in these models becomes infinitely more important
-  - i.e. convergence and homogeneity of belief systems is required to make *any* useful inferences and those aspects of the systems which cause schematic divergence become problematic

 # (Physics Analogies for Social Systems)